 Just because it says ECO, doesn’t mean it is true

 As you can see, there is no difference whatsoever in their power consumption.
 I’m no electrician, and don’t know anything about air conditioners other than what’s on the remote control, so maybe I’m missing something here.
 What I am sure of though, is that companies will take advantage of the consumer’s desire to be environmentally friendly, and will market their products as such.
-So, buyers beware!If you have a comment, find me on Twitter at @longcountdown.
+So, buyers beware!If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!